ejeschke/ginga/doc/manual/plugins.rst

 .. image:: figures/cmap-prefs.png
    :align: center

-The Colors preferences controls the preferences used for the color map, intensity map, color mapping algorithm and color hash table size.
+The Colors preferences controls the preferences used for the color map and intensity map, used during the final phase of the color mapping process.
-Together these control the mapping of data values into a 24-bpp RGB visual representation.
+Together with the Mapping preferences, these control the mapping of data values into a 24-bpp RGB visual representation.

 The `Colormap` control selects which color map should be loaded and used.
 Click the control to show the list, or simply scroll the mouse